-With new driver licence acquisitions in 2013 25 per cent lower than in 2008, there is a lack of people filling the void left by those leaving the industry.
-While the recession meant that there was a delay in the consequences of this lack of fresh recruits being felt, with the recovery the issue is now coming to a head.
-Sadly, not enough young people are considering driving as a career option.
-There are several reasons for this, including: the cost of licence acquisition, lack of understanding of the sector, poor sector image, driver medical requirements and low quality driver facilities.
+There is a lack of people filling the void left by those leaving the industry.
+Sadly, not enough young people are considering logistics and especially HGV driving as a career option.
+There are several reasons for this, including: the cost of licence acquisition; lack of understanding of the sector; poor sector image; working hours; and, lack of quality driver facilities.

 What is FTA campaigning for?

 - The Government should reform the Apprenticeship Levy to make it a Training Levy – open to more forms of vocational training and workers – as this would ensure the upskilling of the UK’s workforce is as wide as possible and suits all business needs

 - The removal of the 20 per cent off-the-job training restriction for apprenticeships within England